Washington County Community Foundation

 How will WCCF address these needs?

-- By funding and promoting organizations that have proven success records for imparting basic life literacy skills to underserved and at-risk populations.
+- By funding and promoting organizations that have proven success records for imparting basic life literacy skills to those in need of a hand.

 - By serving as a “connecting funder” between collaborating organizations that are willing to develop partnerships and share their collective expertise for the good of our Washington County community.

-How You Can Help Us Build a Stronger Washington County
+How can you Help Us Build a Stronger Washington County

 Talk to us.
 For more information, please contact: